nqminds/OpenWRTDocs/README.md

 ## Configure 3G Dongle ##

 Copy **usb-mode.json** from the repository to /etc/usb-mode.json.
 The file sets the vendor and product id for the 3g Dongle.
+Check with dmesg or lsusb commands.
+The 3G dongle should be in modem mode (3 serial ports) with /dev/ttyUSB0 as the main modem port.
+Restart the device if it doesn't show the modem mode.

+Uncomment the follwing lines from the /etc/config/network: config interface 'wan2'

+       option ifname  ppp0

+       option device  /dev/ttyUSB0

+       option apn data641003

+       option service umts

+       option proto   3g

 ## Links ##
 **[3G Dongle Setup for OpenWRT](https://wiki.openwrt.org/doc/recipes/3gdongle)**